Azure/CCOInsights/docs/wiki/ADO Dashboard - Reports.md

 # Dashboard

 With the previous back-end deployed, you can now download the [ADOContributions.pbit][AdoContributionsDashboard] and run it locally.
 You will be asked to enter:
-- The Storage Account name of the Storage Account you deployed.
+- The name of the Storage account you deployed.

 ![Storage Account Name][StorageAccountName]